 Migraine and headache:

 Ischemic heart disease.
-Coronary artery vasospasm (eg, Prinzmetal's angina) or myocardial ischemia.
+Coronary artery vasospasm (eg, Prinzmetal's angina).
+Uncontrolled hypertension.
 Peripheral artery disease.
 Sepsis.
 Post-vascular surgery.
-Uncontrolled hypertension.
-Other significant cardiovascular disease.
-Severely impaired hepatic or renal function.
-Basilar or hemiplegic migraine.
-Concomitant potent CYP3A4 inhibitors (eg, ritonavir, nelfinavir, indinavir, erythromycin, clarithromycin, troleandmycin, ketoconazole, itraconazole) or other vasoconstrictors.
-Within 24 hours of sumatriptan, zolmitriptan, other 5-HT1 agonists, or ergot-type drugs.
-Pregnancy (Cat.X).
-Nursing mothers.
+Severe hepatic or renal impairment.
+Concomitant strong CYP3A4 inhibitors (eg, ritonavir, nelfinavir, indinavir, erythromycin, clarithromycin, ketoconazole, itraconazole) or other vasoconstrictors.
+Within 24 hours of other ergot-type drugs or 5-HT1 agonists (eg, sumatriptan).

 Peripheral ischemia following coadministration with strong CYP3A4 inhibitors.